loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   VisualBasic pretends to be simple and manages to be circumlocutory.
 It is a strange parasite that is inextricably interwoven with the intestines of its hosts, which are Microsoft Office applications.

+*   Assembler is the least OOP-ish language imaginable.

+*   It has been conjectured that the complete absence of languages that are very OOP and very sane at the same time is an indication that there *can* be no such thing: You *have* to be crazy in order to drive OOP thinking to its logical consequences.
+Therefore, the Grand Void is bound to remain a patch devoid of languages.

 ############################################################################################################